 In an effort to deter gun crimes, legislators often pass strict laws aimed at preventing gun crimes from occurring.
-For example, last year, Maryland’s governor signed a bill that banned some, but not all, assault weapons, and required gun buyers to submit to a background check with fingerprinting by Maryland State Police as well as four hours of gun safety training.
+For example, last year, Maryland’s governor signed a bill that banned some, but not all, assault weapons and required gun buyers to submit to a background check with fingerprinting by Maryland State Police as well as four hours of gun safety training.

-Gun charges can be brought against people who purchase a banned firearm or those who commit crime(s) while armed with a gun.
+Gun charges can be brought against people who purchase a banned firearm or those who commit a crime(s) while armed with a gun.
 If you are charged with committing such a crime, you are entitled to legal representation.

 What an Attorney Can Do for You